Robbert Lohmann, Chief Operations Officer, 2getthere

 “The GRT is sure to impress with its looks, technology and performance.
 It is simply the most mature autonomous vehicle available.”

 Today a special flight departed from Schiphol Airport to Asia.
-Dutch technology firm 2getthere placed a newly developed prototype Group Rapid Transit (GRT) vehicle on transport to Singapore.
-The vehicle carries passengers autonomously, without the intervention of a driver or steward.
+Dutch technology firm 2getthere placed a newly developed prototype driverless vehicle vehicle (GRT) on transport to Singapore.
+The prototype driverless vehicle carries passengers autonomously, without the intervention of a driver or steward.
 In the future, the vehicle will also serve Bluewaters Island in Dubai and Rivium business park in the Netherlands.

 The Netherlands is ensuring it is the focus of attention with regards to autonomous vehicles internationally.
 The GRT vehicle is a creation of the Utrecht technology firm 2getthere, specializing in the development of solutions in the field of autonomous transport.
 The third generation vehicle will be used for demonstrations at various locations in Singapore, including the Kim Chuan Depot (KCD) and Nanyang Technical University.
 This is done on behalf of 2getthere Asia, a joint venture between 2getthere and Singapore’s public transport company SMRT, also a shareholder of the Dutch company.